fizalihsan/fizalihsan.github.io/source/technology/bigdata-frameworks.md

 * The producer connects to any of the alive nodes and requests metadata about the leaders for the partitions of a topic.
 This allows the producer to put the message directly to the lead broker for the partition.
 * The Kafka producer API exposes the interface for semantic partitioning by allowing the producer to specify a key to partition by and using this to hash to a partition.
 Thus, the producer can completely control which partition it publishes messages to

+**Steps to send a message**

+* Create a `ProducerRecord`, which must include
+	* the **topic** to send the record to
+	* and a **value/content** being sent
+	* optionally specify **a key** and / or **a partition**.
+* After sending the `ProducerRecord`, the producer will **serialize** the *key* and *value* objects to `ByteArray`s, so they can be sent over the network.
+* Next, the data is sent to a **partitioner**.
+If a partition is specified in the `ProducerRecord`, then it doesn't do anything and simply returns the partition specified.
+If not, the *partitioner* will choose a partition for us, usually based on the `ProducerRecord` key.
+* Once a partition is selected, the producer knows which topic and partition the record will go to.
+It then adds the record to a batch of records that will also be sent to the same topic and partition.
+* A separate thread is responsible for sending those batches of records to the appropriate Kafka brokers.
+When the broker receives the messages, it sends back a response.
+* If the messages were successfully written to Kafka, it will return a `RecordMetadata` object with the topic, partition and the offset the record in the partition.
+If the broker failed to write the messages, it will return an error.
+When the producer receives an error, it may retry sending the message few more times before giving up and returning an error.

 ## Consumer